 Costco’s Kirkland Signature Organic Extra Virgin Olive Oil is professional-chef-approved.
 In the cookbook “Salt Fat Acid Heat,” Samin Nosrat recommends this brand as one of the best-tasting olive oils you can get for your money, HuffPost reported.

-Costco’s store brand of creamy almond butter costs $8.99 for 27 ounces — which is 33 cents an ounce.
+Costco’s store brand of creamy almond butter costs $7.99 for 27-ounces.
 Not only is Costco’s almond butter cheaper than what you’d get at most stores, but it’s healthier too, Cooking Light reported.
 The only ingredient in Costco’s almond butter is roasted almonds, with no additional oils added.

 Parmesan cheese has a longer shelf life than most other cheeses, so you can likely get away with buying it in bulk.
 Its per-unit cost is cheap compared to what you would get anywhere else, Business Insider reported.